Bhagavad Gita Chapter 11 Verse 24 Meaning

 What is the main idea of Bhagavad Gita 11.24?

+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on divine awe.
 On seeing Thee, touching the sky, shining in many colors, with mouths wide open, with large fiery eyes, I am terrified at heart and find neither courage nor peace, O Vishnu.
-This verse emphasizes universal form with clarity and purpose.
+The verse advances the dialogue by...

 How can I apply Bhagavad Gita 11.24 in daily life?